TheOdinProject/curriculum/ruby/ruby.md

 #### Why Should I Learn Ruby to be a Web Developer?

 Some people believe you can just dive right into Rails and start firing out websites.
 Rails is a framework built using Ruby and every piece of code in it is Ruby.
 When (not *if*) something in your project breaks, you'd better be able to debug it.
 And what happens when you want to stretch your wings and do something just a bit beyond the vanilla tutorials show you how to do?
-The amount of time you'd spend googling your error messages and staring blankly at help docs is better spent learning Ruby.
+The amount of time you'd spend googling your error messages and staring blankly at help docs was better spent learning Ruby.

 #### A Bit of History